westl5/UFM/README.md

 </p>

 ## Project Overview
 UFM (Unidentified Flying Mouse) is a wrist-worn computer input device designed for individuals with limited hand dexterity, those who have undergone hand amputation, or those who were born without a hand.
 The system converts movements from the arm to mouse functions and sends mouse commands to the user's PC over bluetooth.

+## Project Video
+Link to the project video will be posted once uploaded to MacVideo.

 ## Team Members
 - Luke West ([@westl5](https://github.com/westl5))